 In the beginning, there was light!
 Creation stories follow the pattern of a deity creating all of existence.
 God or some other deity will create humankind and then bestow gifts on them gradually, one at a time.

 One day you get a garden, then the next you get some animal friends.
 Later, you might get a spouse.
 These are pretty common stories to all cultures as they helped people describe the mystery of life.
 They’re not quite as popular in modern culture, but maybe you’ll be the one to revive them.

-If you were to say you were going “old testament” on someone, you’re probably very upset with them.
+If you were to say you were going “old testament” on someone, that person is probably in for a bad time.
 Because let’s face it, the Old Testament isn’t the most cheery tome.
-Whether it’s Lot’s wife, or Abel, or the OGs, Adam and Eve, there’s a lot of fire and brimstone raining down on people.
+Whether it’s Lot’s wife, or Abel, or the “OGs,” Adam and Eve, there’s a lot of fire and brimstone raining down on people.